kilpkonn/msc-thesis/main.typ

 This is necessary as a problem may, in general, be refined to infinite depth.

 The refinement of a problem can produce multiple branches with subproblems.
-In some cases we need to solve all the subproblems.
+In some cases, we need to solve all the subproblems.
-In other cases it is sufficient to solve just one of the subproblems to solve the "top-level" problem.
+In other cases, it is sufficient to solve just one of the subproblems to solve the "top-level" problem.
 An example where we need to solve just one of the subproblems is when we try different approaches to come up with a term.
 For example, we can either use some local variable, function or type constructor to solve the problem as shown in @agsy_transformation_branches.